Ghostexvan/Recognizes-hand-gestures-and-hand-postures-used-as-video-game-controller/README.md

 ## point_history_classification.ipynb
 This is a model training script for index finger gesture recognition.

+## thumb_and_index_finger_classification.ipynb
+This is a model training script for thumb and index finger gesture recognition.

 ## model/hand_gesture_classifier
 This directory stores files related to hand gesture recognition.